What is Gorilla Film Magazine?

 If you want to grab yourself a copy, you can buy them online.
 They’re about four pounds, depending on where you are, and we’ll use the money to

 buy alcohol print more copies.

 We don’t just make magazines, blogs and websites though, we’re not lazy, we also spend a good deal of time hosting or co-hosting events around London.
 We’ve had film nights, we did a Treasure Hunt for the East End Film Festival, a 46 Hour Film Competition and entertained the Student Film Festival with our spin-the-wheel premise-making game.
 We’ll keep you informed about our next event, hopefully we’ll get to do a lot more film nights soon.

 Finally, an important part of Gorilla Film Magazine is the community, we like the idea that anyone can get in touch with an idea for an article, or a film they want to send us.
 If you’d like to get involved in any way, send us an email to email@example.com.
 We welcome all contributions, and if we like you we’ll happily promote your work.

 So that’s us, Gorilla Film Magazine.
 Issue 3 will be coming online very soon, as a kind of celebration of our new and improved website, so stay tuned for that.
 If you have any further questions I believe the video below should make everything clear.
 Have a wonderful day.

-This entry was posted on September 19, 2011 at 11:18 am and is filed under Analysis, Animation, Events, Feature Films, Filmmaker, Games, Interview, News, Promotional, Reviews, Short Films, Short Films, Television, Virals with tags Gorilla Film Magazine, Issue 1, Issue 2.
+This entry was posted on September 19, 2011 at 11:18 am and is filed under Analysis, Animation, Events, Feature Films, Filmmaker, Games, Interview, News, Promotional, Reviews, Short Films, Television, Virals with tags Gorilla Film Magazine, Issue 1, Issue 2.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.